WMOR-TV: History

-The station first signed on the air on April 24, 1986 as WTMV; branded as "V-32", it originally maintained an all-music video format.
+The station first signed on the air on April 24, 1986, as WTMV; branded as "V-32", it originally maintained an all-music video format.
 The station's owner and general manager was Dan Johnson, former mayor of St. Petersburg Beach, who previously owned the old WXCR-FM classical music radio station in nearby Safety Harbor.
 The station originally operated from studio facilities located on South Florida Avenue/SR 37 on the south side of Lakeland, with its transmitter near Mulberry in southwestern Polk County.

-After a brief period of broadcasting from the transmitter in Mulberry, WTMV relocated its studio operations to its present-day studios in Tampa in 1988.
+After a brief period of broadcasting from its transmitter in Mulberry, WTMV relocated its studio operations to its present-day studios in Tampa in 1988.
 The facility had been a former headend office for Group W Cable's Hillsborough County system.
 Around this time, it transitioned to a conventional general entertainment format, filling a void left by WFTS-TV's switch to Fox.
 It aired a schedule of off-network and syndicated sitcoms and dramas, game shows, movies and cartoons.
-It also picked up several network programs from ABC, NBC and CBS that Tampa Bay's Big Three affiliates (WTSP channel 10, now with CBS; WFLA-TV channel 8; and WTVT channel 13, now with Fox) as well as those from Orlando (WFTV channel 9; WESH; WCPX, now WKMG-TV, channel 6) chose to preempt.
+It also picked up several network programs from ABC, NBC and CBS that Tampa Bay's Big Three affiliates (WTSP channel 10 (now with CBS), WFLA-TV channel 8, and WTVT channel 13 (now with Fox)) as well as those from Orlando (WFTV channel 9, WESH, WCPX (now WKMG-TV), channel 6) chose to preempt.

 WTMV became Tampa Bay's WB affiliate when that network launched on January 11, 1995, branding itself as "WB 32".
 By that point, it ran cartoons (such as Scooby-Doo, Biker Mice from Mars, Captain Planet and the Planeteers, The Jetsons and The Flintstones), sitcoms (such as Doogie Howser, M.D., Blossom, The Wonder Years and Too Close for Comfort), talk shows (such as The Richard Bey Show), reality shows (such as Check It Out!) and movies.
 Johnson sold the station to Hearst Television in 1996, with the station's callsign being changed to WWWB-TV (in reference to its affiliation with The WB) following the finalization of the purchase on September 18.